Azure-Samples/active-directory-b2c-custom-policy-starterpack/scenarios/source/aadb2c-ief-social-idp-force-email/Readme.md

 ![Email verification](media/email-verificaton.png)

+You can remove the orchestration step's precondition and force the user to validate the email address, even if the social identity provider shares the email address.

-This sample policy is based on [SocialAndLocalAccounts starter pack](../../SocialAndLocalAccounts).
+> Note:  This sample policy is based on [SocialAndLocalAccounts starter pack](../../../SocialAndLocalAccounts).
 All changes are marked with **Demo:** comment inside the policy XML files.

-> Note:  You can remove the orchestration step's precondition and force the user to validate the email address, even if the social identity provider shares the email address.